 Table of Contents

 Contemporary job architectures guide managers, compensation and recruiting professionals, and finance and accounting planning and management teams in assigning salaries and wages.
-However, an ongoing evolution drives changes that will yield greater precision, adaptability, and efficiencies in managing and upgrading these role-definition and compensation frameworks.
+However, ongoing evolution will drive changes that yield greater precision, adaptability, and efficiency in managing and upgrading these role-definition and compensation frameworks.
 Installing job architecture upgrades is core to sustaining the value proposition that compensation and HR teams offer the businesses they support.

-Its elements create an infrastructure across an organization to identify jobs of equal value regardless of their function, promote equitable pay within a job category, clarify role responsibilities and job requirements, and give managers and employees guidance for developing and growing targeted skills.
+Its elements create an infrastructure across an organization to identify jobs of equal value regardless of function, promote equitable pay within a job category, clarify role responsibilities and job requirements, and provide guidance to managers and employees on developing and growing targeted skills.
 However, the extent to which the job architecture upgrades are fully leveraged across HR and talent processes is often limited by a lack of understanding and formal process integration.

 Understanding job architectures

 The job architecture includes standardized job title conventions (e.g., administrator, specialist, analyst, manager, director), grades, and market-based pay structures (minimum, target, maximum) used across organizational functions and roles.
-It houses job descriptions that outline role requirements and responsibilities and creates a logical capability growth structure that results in career ladders.
-It further defines organization levels, such that more skilled (capability range and proficiency levels) and responsible (e.g., managing others, and strategies, goals, objectives, etc.) are placed and compensated at higher levels.
+It houses job descriptions that outline role requirements and responsibilities, and creates a logical capability growth structure that results in career ladders.
+It further defines organizational levels, such that more skilled (capability range and proficiency levels) and responsible (e.g., managing others, strategies, goals, objectives) roles are placed and compensated at higher levels.

 The benefits and value proposition of job architecture upgrades

 A well-designed and comprehensive job architecture provides substantial value to managing people and associated labor costs.
-The value of a structured approach lies in the ease with which a valuation of work to be performed is determined, as well as the elegance and trustworthiness of cross-functional comparisons.
+The value of a structured approach lies in the ease with which the value of work to be performed is determined, as well as in the elegance and trustworthiness of cross-functional comparisons.
 It supports robust planning and management of costs (salaries, bonuses, benefits, and payroll taxes) ranging from 15% to 50% of an organization’s total revenue.

 It enables a simplified review and development of talent strategies for targeted or critical skill groupings via reporting based on job functions, levels, and titles across or within geographies, facilities, and business units.
-Analyses can be readily generated for talent trends around turnover, productivity, tenure and growth, development activity, deployment, engagement, and other related activities and outcomes.
+Analyses can be readily generated on talent trends across turnover, productivity, tenure, growth, development activity, deployment, engagement, and related activities and outcomes.
 It can also support workforce planning through data analysis on current workforce volumes, skills gaps, and projected staffing levels by role and job level.

 Advances in job architecture design and development

-Some interesting innovations are emerging that are associated with job architecture upgrades.
-They involve a conceptual evolution towards greater specificity in evaluating jobs, changes in work makeup beyond traditional professional and functional boundaries, and the growth of AI applications in HR technology.
-Each case arises from significant shifts in labor market dynamics and what was originally termed the “future of work” (that now exists in the “here and now”).
+Some interesting innovations are emerging in association with job architecture upgrades.
+They involve a conceptual evolution towards greater specificity in evaluating jobs, changes in the makeup of work beyond traditional professional and functional boundaries, and the growth of AI applications in HR technology.
+Each case arises from significant shifts in labor market dynamics and what was originally termed the “future of work” (now existing in the “here and now”).

 The movement towards skills-based assessment